Back To Search Results

 I. hire staff and administrators as necessary to carry out the provisions of the Medical Practice Act;

-J. have the authority to hire or contract with investigators to investigate possible violations of the Medical Practice Act;
+J. has the authority to hire or contract with investigators to investigate possible violations of the Medical Practice Act;

-K. have the authority to hire a competent attorney to give advice and counsel in regard to any matter connected with the duties of the board, to represent the board in any legal proceedings and to aid in the enforcement of the laws in relation to the medical profession and to fix the compensation to be paid to such attorney; provided, however, that such attorney shall be compensated from the funds of the board;
+K. has the authority to hire a competent attorney to give advice and counsel regarding any matter connected with the duties of the board, to represent the board in any legal proceedings and to aid in the enforcement of the laws concerning the medical profession, and to fix the compensation to be paid to such attorney; provided, however, that such attorney shall be compensated from the funds of the board;

 L. establish continuing medical education requirements for licensed physicians and continuing education requirements for physician assistants;